saivk7/kafka-spark-project/README.md

 Kafka : To persist the incoming streaming messages and deliver to spark application

-Spark: Structured Streaming to process the data from kafka and write to a RDBMS
+Spark: Structured Streaming to process the data from kafka, aggregating data using Data Frames.
+(Spark-SQL).

+Spark Structured Steaming API: For writing out the data streams to RDBMS/ NoSQL databases/datawarehouse like Hive/S3.

 ## Starting kafka-server: